mvartani76/RPi-OpenCV-Face-Rec/README.md

 <b> 2.1 Install OpenCV 2.3 </b>

 Install both dev lib and python lib.
-My soft is C-written.
-Anyway, Python is still usefull for small scripts.
+The software is written in C but Python is still useful for small scripts.
 I recommend to install it.

 sudo apt-get update<br>
 sudo apt-get install libopencv-dev<br>